splunk/public-o11y-docs/gdi/opentelemetry/components/discovery-receiver.rst

 *************************

 .. meta::
-      :description: Use the receiver creator to create receivers at runtime in the OpenTelemetry Collector based on rules.
-Read on to learn how to configure the component.
+      :description: Use the discovery mode provided by the discovery receiver in the Splunk Distribution of OpenTelemetry Collector to detect metric sources and collect metrics automatically.

-The discovery receiver allows the Splunk Distribution of OpenTelemetry Collector to create new receivers at runtime based on configured rules and observer extensions.
+The discovery mode dynamically creates new receivers at runtime to detect metric sources and collect metric data based on a set of predefined set of receiver configurations.
 The supported pipeline type is ``metrics``.
 See :ref:`otel-data-processing` for more information.

-You can use any of the following observer extensions as listeners for the receiver creator:
+The receiver powers the discovery mode of the Splunk Distribution of OpenTelemetry Collector.
+You can use the discovery mode to automatically detect any service supported by the following observer extensions:

 - ``docker_observer``: Detects and reports running container endpoints through the Docker API.
-- ``ecs_task_observer``: Detects and reports container endpoints for running ECS tasks.
 - ``host_observer``: Discovers listening network endpoints of the current host.
 - ``k8s_observer``: Detects and reports Kubernetes pod, port, and node endpoints through the Kubernetes API.

-This receiver can use other receivers for applications and hosts, like the ``kubeletstats`` or ``hostmetrics`` receivers.
 A typical use case of the receiver creator is to collect metrics for infrastructure that is deployed dynamically, such as Kubernetes pods or Docker containers.

+.. note:: The discovery receiver is available in the Splunk Distribution of OpenTelemetry Collector version 0.72.0 and higher.

 Get started
 ======================